 I remember the sad feelings I had when clouds prevented hundreds of thousands of Germans to closer watch the totality in August 1999.
 Weeks before, we had prepared ourselves with eye protection to watch SoFi, as it was called, without fearing eye damage.
 I was working at the German Armed Forces’ Hospital in Koblenz then, still living in Heidelberg.
 I had taken a day off.
 The northern margin of the totality zone was south of Heidelberg, not even 20 km.
 But in its center, we were promised more than 2 min of darkness.

 Weather forecast for 11 August shortly after noon was uncertain.
 You may see the distribution of clouds at the time when the moon’s shadow crossed Europe on the animated GIF above.
 Last minute information was only 10% visibility in Karlsruhe, about 60 km south of Heidelberg, and 50% in Saarbrücken, 150 km to the east.
-I decided to start early and go eastwards.
+I decided to start early and go west.
 But gosh, immediately when having turned to the highway, I noticed that probably hundreds of thousands had exactly the same idea.
 Believe it or not, there was an exactly 150 km long caravan of cars behind cars, stop and go.
 For some time I had actually little hope to even reach Saarbrücken in time.
 The totality there was expected at 12:30 pm.

 But I managed.
 About 11:30 am, I arrived among large numbers of others a small town in the vicinity of Saarbrücken and drove my car to a parking spot.
 I walked around and looked to the sky.
 The cloud situation was promising.
 Weather seemed to improve.
 A warm August sun was shining and people prepared for a picnic and opened their champagne bottles.
 With my eye protection, it was easy to see that half of the sun or even more was already covered by the moon.
 But daylight appeared unchanged, in particular as there were lots of clouds.